chartjs/Chart.js/docs/configuration/subtitle.md

 Namespace: `options.plugins.subtitle`.
 The global defaults for subtitle are configured in `Chart.defaults.plugins.subtitle`.

-Excactly the same configuration options with [title](./title.md) are available for subtitle, the namespaces only differ.
+Exactly the same configuration options with [title](./title.md) are available for subtitle, the namespaces only differ.

 ## Example Usage